Mrsaifhacker65/DREAM-TERMUX/README.md

 # DREAM-TERMUX

-**DREAM-TERMUX** is a powerful and fully customizable TermuX enhancement tool.
-It gives your TermuX a hacking-themed look and feel with advanced features, sound effects, and a personalized user interface.
+**DREAM-TERMUX** DREAM-TERMUX: Transform your TermuX into a dynamic, hacking-themed terminal with style and customization plugin

 ---